 Skills, Training or Qualifications:

 This department is seeking students or recent graduates who express a sincere interest in a career in the accounting division of a large governmental agency.
 This position is best suited for applicants with a business background or other related fields, with a concentration in accounting.
-Previous office experience and experience with Microsoft Office Suite and a calculator are preferred.
+Previous office experience and experience with Microsoft Office Suite are preferred.

 Benefits Available to Intern:

-Although this is an unpaid internship that does not lead to permanent employment, students or recent graduates are offered an excellent opportunity to build their resumes, develop career skills, apply academic knowledge to the workplace, network with professionals and explore career options with the Auditor-Controller's Office and other County departments.
+Although this is an unpaid internship that does not lead to permanent employment or include employee benefits, students or recent graduates are offered an excellent opportunity to build their resumes, develop career skills, apply academic knowledge to the workplace, network with professionals and explore career options with the Auditor-Controller's Office and other County departments.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.